Search for dark matter produced in association with a Higgs boson decaying to bottom quarks in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event reconstruction

 {\tolerance=800 Hadronic \PGt decays (\tauh) are reconstructed from jets using the hadrons-plus-strips algorithm~\cite{CMS:2018jrd}, which combines 1 or 3 tracks with energy deposits in the calorimeters to identify the tau decay modes.
 To distinguish genuine \tauh decays from jets originating from the hadronization of quarks or gluons, and from electrons or muons, a convolutional discriminator based on a DNN called \textsc{DeepTau}~\cite{CMS:2022prd} is used.
 Information from all individual reconstructed particles near the \tauh axis is combined with properties of the \tauh candidate and the event.
 The rate of a jet to be misidentified as \tauh by the \textsc{DeepTau} algorithm depends on the \pt and quark flavor of the jet.
 In simulated events from \PW boson production in association with jets it has been estimated to be 0.43\% for a genuine \tauh identification efficiency of 70\%. }

 Jets are reconstructed from the PF particles using the infrared- and collinear-safe anti-\kt algorithm~\cite{Cacciari:2008gp, Cacciari:2011ma} with distance parameters 0.4 (``AK4 jets'') and 0.8 (``AK8 jets'').
-The AK8 jet is used to capture the boosted topology in the analysis.
+The distance parameter value 0.4 is found to optimize the reconstruction of jets initiated by a single quark or gluon.
+For the boosted topology in this analysis, the two \PSh-daughter \PQb jets have angular separation too small to be resolved, but are captured in a single wider jet reconstructed by setting the algorithm's distance parameter to 0.8.
 Jet momentum is determined as the vectorial sum of all particle momenta in the jet, and is found from simulation to be, on average, within 5 to 10\% of the momentum at particle level over the entire \pt spectrum and detector acceptance.

 The pileup-per-particle identification algorithm~\cite{Sirunyan:2020foa,Bertolini:2014bba} is used to mitigate the effect of pileup at the reconstructed particle level, making use of local shape information, event pileup properties, and tracking information.
 Charged particles identified to be originating from pileup vertices are discarded.
 For each neutral particle, a local shape variable is computed using the surrounding charged particles compatible with the PV within the tracker acceptance, and using both charged and neutral particles in the region outside of the tracker coverage.
 The momenta of the neutral particles are then rescaled according to their probability to originate from the PV deduced from the local shape variable, superseding the need for jet-based pileup corrections~\cite{Sirunyan:2020foa}.